py1u/DAU_SWE/vp/dau-docs/docs/swe_lessons/lesson3.md

   ```

 ### Box Model

-The box model is what makes up the container that a element stores content in.
+The box model defines the space an element takes up, including its content, padding, border, and margin.

 - **width** and **height**: Sets the width and height of an element.
   ```css